Authors: Dr. Theo Notteboom and Dr. Athanasios Pallis

 A. Volume incentives

 A container terminal operator can implement volume incentives for shipping lines.
-The growth of deepsea volume is discounted with some percentage.
+The growth of deepsea volume is discounted by some percentage.
 Ideally, the customer share is taken as a measure, possibly in conjunction with volume growth objectives, although measuring this ratio is complex.
 Volume incentive can also relate to service strings or loops.
 The terminal operator can also use a discount sum or a discounted rate per container when a line or alliance introduces a new liner service or considers moving a liner service from one port or terminal to another.
 These volume incentives do not alter the rate structure and rate level of the already existing volumes.
 The average rate level only decreases when the liner service calls at the terminal.
 The withdrawal of a string will automatically lead to higher revenues per box.

 - Start-up incentives.
 Fixed sum or an amount per container and possibly limited to a pre-defined utilization percentage of the capacity of the targeted service.